Making a compost pile requires just the sweat from your brow; nutritious choice foods do not come cheap.

 Do your best to find a source of cow, horse or chicken manure; it speeds up the process.
 I bring in a bag from the airfield where we glide every Saturday; during the week the cattle roam the area.

-Build compost pile means use of all the bugs of nature to break down sticks and leaves, grass cuttings and prunings from your garden.
+To build a compost pile means use of all the bugs of nature to break down sticks, leaves and grass cuttings from your garden; and prunings too.

 The corn stalks are going to make wonderful compost.
 Our succotash recipe is alas over for another year.